eclipsesource/glsp-eclipse-integration/README.md

+# **!!!
+This repository is discontinued.
+This project has moved to [eclipse-glsp](https://github.com/eclipse-glsp/glsp) and will be maintained there !!!**
 # Eclipse GLSP Eclipse IDE Integration

 Contains the glue code for opening browser-based GLSP diagrams in an Eclipse IDE Editor